babel/minify/CONTRIBUTING.md

 1. If there is an error in the console, as a first step, look around the code block where the error happens, and the code block of a few steps up in the stack.
 2. Try to predict what caused the error and try relating it to some of the plugin names in the [packages/](packages) directory.
 The major ones (that do a lot of transformations) are - mangle, deadcode-elimination and simplify.
 3. Every plugin that Babili uses has an option in preset to toggle it on/off - [preset-options](packages/babel-preset-babili#options)
-4. Once you suspect a few of the transformations that you think likely caused that bug, try toggling that from the preset.
+4. Once you suspect a few transformations, try toggling that from the preset.
 As a good practice, if you think it's NOT a mangler bug, turn OFF mangling and you should see the unmangled variable names to debug easier.
 5. Sometimes it might NOT be a bug with one plugin but a combination of plugins.
 Again, deadcode and simplify are the major ones.
 You can start suspecting them first.
 6. Sometimes it might because of the [unsafe transformations](packages/babel-preset-babili#option-groups).
 Some of them are grouped into a single option named `unsafe`.
 This option can help you identify it sooner if the bug is in one these plugins.
 7. Produce a minimal repro of the same issue - the function block containing the bug should be enough to help reproduce the bug.